Full field X-ray Scatter Tomography: Tomography based on scattered photons

-The above description relates the source intensity and measured intensities.
-In their paper, Brunetti \textit{et al.} proceed with a description of Hogan's attenuation correction approach \cite{HogGo91}, which derives an expression $\bar{K}$ for the azimuthally-averaged combination of the attenuation functions, and transforms it to a form that is identifiable as the Radon transform of the product of $\bar{K}$ and the scattering probability $p(s, u, z)$.
+The above description relates the source intensity distribution and measured intensities for every \gls{dexel} $q$ to form a complete image.
+In their paper, Brunetti \textit{et al.} \cite{BruCe02} present a description of Hogan's attenuation correction approach \cite{HogGo91}, which derives an expression $\bar{K}$ for the azimuthally-averaged combination of the attenuation functions and differential cross sections, and transforms it to a form that is identifiable as the Radon transform of the product of $\bar{K}$ and the scattering probability $p(s, u, z)$.
 This relation is then inverted using the inverse Radon transform, numerically realized with \gls{fbp} or iterative back projection, resulting in the map of electron density $\rho_\mathrm{e}(s, u, z)$.
-Due to the additional complexities of our forward model description, we have not attempted to perform attenuation correction in this work.
+Brunetti \textit{et al.} used illumination by a pencil beam, and a bucket detector.
+Due to our significantly different forward model description, we have not attempted to pursue an analytical attenuation correction.
+Nor have we attempted numerical attenuation correction.
+Approximations employed by attenuation correction methods typically limit their application to certain types of objects and materials.
+Because we have a map of linear attenuation coefficient at the incident energy available, it may be possible to approximate the attenuation coefficient at the Compton energy for the materials in our samples and to iteratively compute the attenuation-corrected electron density map by following an approach similar to Golosio \textit{et al.} \cite{GolSi03}.